Good Cameras Come to Sheriffs Who Wait

 "The biggest problem we’ve had and the one thing that has come about since Ferguson is a lot of people had come into the manufacturing of it," says Col. Powers.

-Three of the top body cameras in the field today vary
+Three of the top body cameras in the field today vary from their prices down to their specific features. |

 With this major spike in purchase orders, manufacturers must do their best to set themselves apart from the competition.